foliant-docs/foliantcontrib.downloadfile/README.md

           password: qwerty123
         - ...
 ```

+`fail_fast`
+:   When `true`, build will be stopped if any file can't be downloaded.
+If `false` ­— unavailable files will be just skipped.
+Default: `true`.

 `queue`
 :   list of files to download.
 Each file is represented by a dictionary with the following fields: